dheerajbr46/sb_practice/README.md

 ## 🏗️ Architecture

-The system consists of four main microservices:
+The system consists of five main microservices:

 ```
 ┌─────────────────────────────────────────────────────────┐